SymfonyCasts/vue/sfcasts/ep1/v-bind.md

 ## v-bind is Full JavaScript

-Back at our editor, let's talk more about this `v-bind` thingy.
+Back at our editor, let's talk more about this `v-bind` thing.
 There will actually be *several* of these `v-` things in Vue: they're used whenever Vue needs to do something special, including if statements and for loops. `v-bind` is probably the most important one.
 Very simply: if you want an attribute to be set to a dynamic